 Why ΔΣ is so accurate?

-The ΔΣ-converter uses oversampling and noise shaping techniques to obtain high accurate resolution.
+The ΔΣ-converter uses oversampling and noise shaping techniques to obtain a highly accurate resolution.

 We can see the Dependency between SNR (signal to noise ratio), oversampling and ADC order , versus the relative frequency on the following graph.
 To design a converter a trade of between oversampling rate and a higher order have to take into account.
 When the oversampling is high, you need more frequency at sampling, with more expensive and accurate clock jitter and more power consumption at the end.
 On the other hand when a high order is used, large areas on the silicon device are required.